AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_advancedoptions_delete_file"
 >title="Delete the source files after transfer"
->abstract="Delete the source files after transfer"
+>abstract="Erase the source files after a successfull transfer."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_advancedoptions_display_logs"
 >title="Display the session logs"
->abstract="Display the session logs"
+>abstract="Information related to the transfer operation are displayed in the workflow logs."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_advancedoptions_list_files"
 >title="List all files"
->abstract="List all files"
+>abstract="This option indexes all the files present on the server in the **vars.filenames** event variable."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_transferfile_historization"